gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 `Provide me  a with list of {topic}.
 Just provide the names, no need for any other information.`

-**If not otherwise indicated, all the analysis and explorations where done with template 1**
+**If not otherwise indicated, all the analysis and explorations were done with template 1**

 3) For each topic, we sample 5 Gemma Completions with top-k = 0.9 and temperature=0.8